 In summary, we have designed and implemented FC-ORB, a real-time ORB middleware with a novel end-to-end utilization control service.
 Our experiments on a physical testbed has shown that (1) FC-ORB can enforce desired utilizations on all processors in a DRE system, even when task execution times deviate significantly from their estimated values or vary significantly at run-time; (2) FC-ORB can survive considerable resource contention imposed by external disturbances; (3) FC-ORB enhances the robustness of real-time properties to processor failures; (4) the middleware layer instantiation of the end-to-end utilization control service only introduces a small amount of processing and memory overhead.
 These results demonstrate that the integration of end-to-end utilization control, fault-tolerance mechanisms, and end-to-end scheduling in ORB middleware is a promising approach to achieve robust real-time performance guarantees for DRE applications.
 In the future, we plan to enhance FC-ORB to incorporate other adaptation mechanisms such as admission control and task reallocation so that FC-ORB can be applied to a broader class of applications.
 An important research direction is to integrate FC-ORB with advanced error detection and fault tolerance techniques in order to handle more complex fault models.

 Acknowledgements

-This research was supported in part by NSF career award (grant CNS-0448554) and DARPA Adaptive and Reflective Middleware Systems (ARMS) program (grant NBCHC030140).
-We would also like to thank the reviewers for their detailed feedback.
+This research was supported in part by NSF CAREER award (grant CNS-0448554) and DARPA Adaptive and Reflective Middleware Systems (ARMS) program (grant NBCHC030140).